dancmc/comp90054-pacman-wiki/Value-Iteration.md

 The next decision that we have to make is how to decide which location cells will be given to the algorithm to calculate the V(s) values.

-Initially, we had implemented a column-wise approach.
+Initially we had implemented a column wise approach.
 Suppose the target dot from where we want to start the calculations from is at (5,1) as shown in the following map in highlighted in red.